-- Link A32 and T32 code, or A64 code. - Generate interworking veneers to switch between A32 and T32 states when required. - Generate range extension veneers, where required, to extend the range of branch instructions. - Automatically select the appropriate standard C or C++ library variants to link with, based on the build attributes of the objects it is linking. - Enable you to specify the locations of code and data within the system memory map, using either a command-line option or a scatter file. - Perform RW data compression to minimize ROM size. - Eliminate unused sections to reduce the size of your output image. - Control the generation of debug information in the output file. - Generate a static callgraph and list the stack usage. - Control the contents of the symbol table in output images. - Show the sizes of code and data in the output. - Build images suitable for all states of the ARMv8-M Security Extensions.
+- Link A32 and T32 code, or A64 code. - Generate interworking veneers to switch between A32 and T32 states when required. - Generate range extension veneers, where required, to extend the range of branch instructions. - Automatically select the appropriate standard C or C++ library variants to link with, based on the build attributes of the objects it is linking. - Position code and data at specific locations within the system memory map, using either a commandline option or a scatter file. - Perform RW data compression to minimize ROM size. - Eliminate unused sections to reduce the size of your output image. - Control the generation of debug information in the output file. - Generate a static callgraph and list the stack usage. - Control the contents of the symbol table in output images. - Show the sizes of code and data in the output. - Build images suitable for all states of the Armv8-M Security Extensions.

-- Generated code might be different between two ARM® Compiler releases. - For a feature release, there might be significant code generation differences.
+Note Be aware of the following: Generated code might be different between two Arm Compiler releases.
+For a feature release, there might be significant code generation differences.
+The command line antion descriptions and related information in the individual Ar

-The command-line option descriptions and related information in the individual ARM Compiler tools documents describe all the features that ARM Compiler supports.
+The command-line option descriptions and related information in the individual Arm Compiler tools documents describe all the features that Arm Compiler supports.
 Any features not documented are not supported and are used at your own risk.
-You are responsible for making sure that any generated code using community features on page 1-22 is operating correctly.
+You are responsible for making sure that any generated code using community features on page 1-21 is operating correctly.

-3.4 Linker support for creating demand-paged files on page 3-53.7.6 Placement of CMSE veneer sections for a Secure image on page 7-141.
+7.6 Placement of CMSE veneer sections for a Secure image on page 7-141.

-Chapter 2 Linking Models Supported by armlink on page 2-25.
-Chapter 3 Image Structure and Generation on page 3-33.
-Chapter 4 Linker Optimization Features on page 4-67.
-Chapter 5 Getting Image Details on page 5-83.
-Chapter 6 Accessing and Managing Symbols with armlink on page 6-89.
-Chapter 7 Scatter-loading Features on page 7-106.
-Chapter 9 BPABI Shared Libraries and Executables on page 9-193.
-Chapter 10 Features of the Base Platform Linking Model on page 10-207.
+Chapter 2 Linking Models Supported by armlink on page 2-24.

+Chapter 3 Image Structure and Generation on page 3-32.

+Chapter 4 Linker Optimization Features on page 4-65.

+Chapter 5 Getting Image Details on page 5-81.

+Chapter 6 Accessing and Managing Symbols with armlink on page 6-87.

+Chapter 10 Features of the Base Platform Linking Model on page 10-208.